Landscaping contractors in

 Licensing Requirements

-Delaware requires Home Improvement Contractor License through Division of Professional Regulation for projects over $1,500.
-Must pass written exam, provide 3 references, show 2 years experience or equivalent education.
-Pesticide applicator license required for chemical applications through Delaware Department of Agriculture.
-Renewal every 2 years with continuing education requirements.
+Delaware requires a Home Improvement Contractor License for landscaping work over $1,500.
+Must pass written examination covering business law, construction practices, and safety.
+License renewal required every 2 years with continuing education.
+Bond requirement of $20,000.
+Separate pesticide applicator license required for chemical treatments through Delaware Department of Agriculture.

 Permit Requirements